The Bitter Taste of a Broken Promise

 The sky has not yet cleared when I wake up the next morning.
 It seems daylight might never fully break again.
 I feel blue, as if my intention were to make up for how the sullen skies are shining.
 I get dressed, in the hope that, by the time I am ready to step out the door, the sky’s wrath has petered out.
 Once again, I come to realize that I am guilty of wishful thinking.

 Hence, I sit down with the rest of my family to stuff myself with food and idle the day away, mostly, in silence, for none of us are any good at entertaining an audience with words.
 We just eyeball each other, while trying to find something to say.
-Someone suggests, jokingly—most likely—that we should offer a sacrifice to the sky, so that ...Read more
+Someone suggests, jokingly—most likely—that we should offer a sacrifice to the sky, ...Read more

 Ain El Fouara Fountain